patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/styles/colors-for-charts/colors-for-charts.md

 ## Chart colors

-Colors for charts includes a recommended set of colors proposed for bar charts, donut charts and pie charts.
-There are six base colors (blue to orange) that the system is built on.
-Each base color has its own color family, which includes lighter and darker hues of the base.
-These families use a monochromatic color order.
-They are organized in a way that increases contrast while still looking extremely visually appealing.
-The variation of colors will depend on the type and amount of data at hand.
+PatternFly recommends colors to use with bar charts, donut charts and pie charts.
+There are six base colors (blue to orange) that the chart color system is built on.
+Each base color has its own monochromatic color family, which includes lighter and darker hues of the base color.
+Each family is ordered based on increasing color contrast.
+The variation of colors you use will depend on the type and amount of data you’re working with.

 <ColorsGrid />